Cmb350/football_analysis_dashboard/README.md

 2. Notebook with a detailed analysis for each step.
 3. A final dashboard to summarise the final insights in this project.
 4. Writing conclusions to guide the insights.
+5. App.py, which details the automation process to develop the final dashboard.

 # Final Dashboard
 https://football-analysis-dashboard-big-5.onrender.com